Create a client config file (

 - Message the file to yourself (not recommended)

 - Email the file to yourself (not recommended)

-WARNING Anyone who gets his hands on this configuration/certificate file can obtain full access to your VPN.
-Make sure that you use only trusted paths for transferring the file (e.g. never send it via an un-encrypted channel, e.g. email or FTP).
-Best strategy is to use an USB thumb drive to avoid any network transport at all (when possible).
-Make sure to delete the certificate on the USB drive afterwards.
+Anyone who gets his hands on this configuration/certificate file can obtain full access to your VPN.
+Make sure that you use only trusted paths for transferring the file (e.g. never send it via an unencrypted channel, e.g. email or FTP).
+The best strategy is to use a USB thumb drive to avoid any network transport at all (when possible).
+Make sure to delete the certificate on the USB drive afterward.

 Once you get it on your device, you can open the file in the OpenVPN app.

 Click the green plus to add the profile to your phone.

 You can connect from within the app or you can connect from the Settings app once you grant it access to do so.